jndiogo/sibila/README.md

 ## Sibila?

 Sibila is the Portuguese word for Sibyl.
 [The Sibyls](https://en.wikipedia.org/wiki/Sibyl) were wise oracular women in ancient Greece.
-Their mysterious words puzzled people throughout the centuries, providing insight or prophetic predictions.
+Their mysterious words puzzled people throughout the centuries, providing insight or prophetic predictions, "uttering things not to be laughed at".

 ![Michelangelo's Delphic Sibyl, Sistine Chapel ceiling](https://upload.wikimedia.org/wikipedia/commons/thumb/1/19/DelphicSibylByMichelangelo.jpg/471px-DelphicSibylByMichelangelo.jpg)